 American Yew is a native species, ranging in North America from Manitoba, Minnesota and Iowa eastward to the coast and south as far as Tennessee and North Carolina.
 In Minnesota it is found primarily in the northern 1/3 of the state, and then south along the St. Croix valley and along the Mississippi River to Iowa with the exception of Goodhue county.
 It is not native to Hennepin County where the Garden is.
 It is the only species of Taxus and only member of the Taxaceae family native to Minnesota.
 The species is on the "threatened list" in a number of eastern states.

 Eloise Butler introduced the species to the Garden when she planted it on May 19, 1909 - sourced from the Park Board Nursery.
-She planted again in 1911 and in Sept.
+She planted again in 1911, 1916, and in Sept.
 1919 with 3 from Lutsen, MN.
 Martha Crone planted the species in 1936, '41, '48, '56, and '57.
 Most yew species used in landscape plantings are varieties of the species T. baccata, the English Yew.

-Lore and uses: Densmore (Ref. #5) in her study of the Minnesota Chippewa reports being told that little twigs of this species, boiled together with twigs of Eastern Redcedar Abies balsamea, would produce a decoction to alleviate the pains of rheumatism.
+Lore and uses: Densmore (Ref. #5) in her study of the Minnesota Chippewa reports being told that little twigs of this species, boiled together with twigs of Eastern Redcedar, Abies balsamea, would produce a decoction to alleviate the pains of rheumatism.
 It could be either taken internally or the decoction would be sprinkled on very hot stones and the "patient" being closely covered, would let the steam from the decoction warm the rheumatic joints - especially the knees.
 In modern times the foliage and green stems are used to extract a white crystalline powder called paclitaxel, which is used as an anti-cancer drug.
 It was first isolated in 1971 from the Pacific Yew and approved for medicinal use by various countries in the 1990s.
 All Taxus species produce this.
 Due to limits on the natural availability of the species, a cultured version has been developed.
 (Fischer J, Ganellin CR (2006).
 Analogue-based Drug Discovery.
 John Wiley & Sons.)